guettli/git-tips/README.md

 ## How to Use Multiple Git Configs on One Computer

-Image you up to now had only a personal Github account.
+Imagine you have used only a personal GitHub account so far.

-Now you want to have two (on one computer): one for your personal stuff and one for work related stuff.
+Now you want two identities on one computer: one for personal work and one for work-related repos.

 Create two gitconfig files: